Childbirth Education Classes

 The Childbirth Education Program of Mount Sinai West offers a full complement of childbirth and parenting courses.
 The Childbirth Education Program Course Catalog, below, contains a detailed description of each course.

 Maternity tours of Mount Sinai West’s Labor and Delivery Unit, and Postpartum Units are available free of charge.
-Please refer to the Maternity Tour calendar on this page or call 212-523-6091 for details.
-No registration is necessary.
+Please refer to the Maternity Tour calendar under Upcoming Events on this page, and choose a tour that is convenient for you.
+Registration for a tour is required.

 Childbirth Classes throughout the Mount Sinai Health System

 If you are planning to deliver at Mount Sinai West, you are eligible to attend any childbirth class offered throughout the Mount Sinai Health System.
 You can view the Course Catalog at Mount Sinai West, or look online to see the classes offered at Mount Sinai Hospital.
 You can also enroll in the e-Learning Childbirth Education Program.